 Previous experience riding gravel roads is recommended and a good level of cycling fitness is essential.

-Food; this section is in remote places in Bosnia and you have included food (3 x breakfast, 2 x packed lunches and 2 x dinners) for next 3 days
+Food; this section is in remote places in Bosnia and you have included food (3 x breakfast, 2 x packed lunches, and 2 x dinners) for the next 3 days

 Your rides take you deep into the mountains passing small isolated settlements where the way of life has remained unchanged for centuries.
 Both on and off the bikes you have an opportunity to explore the unique cultural heritage bestowed on this small ancient mountain kingdom.
 Medieval tombstones scattered around the side of the road tell of a time long past.
 Charming Mostar with its famous bridge a symbol connecting East and West.
-And, Sarajevo, Bosnia and Herzegovina’s capital and host of the 1984 Winter Olympics games, are all within arms reach during this unforgettable three days of riding and exploring.
+And, Sarajevo, Bosnia and Herzegovina’s capital and host of the 1984 Winter Olympics games, are all within arms reach during these unforgettable three days of riding and exploring.